 Though earnings are always important and at the forefront, other factors must also be examined when evaluating a REIT.
 These aren't too different from what you look for when evaluating a company in a more familiar industry.
 Being able to trust management and understanding its compensation are just as important for a REIT as for any other business.
 Since REITs tend to have management teams with years of experience in the industry and often a decent ownership stake in the business, some of this risk is mitigated.

 REITs also need to earn returns on debt and equity capital that exceed the cost of that capital.
 Owning the shares of a REIT with a mix of debt and equity capital cost of 13% and an 11% return on those properties is not going to be a pleasant experience.

 Whether it's a REIT or a consumer products company with a dividend, we all want companies that have room to continue upping those dividends over time.
 For REITs, the best way to look at this payout ratio is to look at the dividends paid in relation to AFFO.
 It's also important to look at a REIT's history of growing AFFO and how it accomplished that growth.
-Having the ability to slowly increase rent and a history of successfully renovating a property as it ages go a long way toward ensuring returns for the REIT investor.
+The ability to slowly increase rent, coupled with a history of successfully renovating a property as it ages, goes a long way toward ensuring returns for the REIT investor.

 Trouble waiting in the wings?

 It may, however, not be a strong theory to lean on.
 Commercial and residential real estate are quite different.
-For instance, the dynamics of Kimco
+For instance, the dynamics of VornadoRealty Trust

 Foolish final words